 Combining data, computation, and inferential thinking, data science is redefining how people and organizations solve challenging problems and understand their world.
 This intermediate level class bridges between Data8 and upper division computer science and statistics courses as well as methods courses in other fields.
 In this class, we explore key areas of data science including question formulation, data collection and cleaning, visualization, statistical inference, predictive modeling, and decision making.
 Through a strong emphasizes on data centric computing, quantitative critical thinking, and exploratory data analysis this class covers key principles and techniques of data science.
 These include languages for transforming, querying and analyzing data; algorithms for machine learning methods including regression, classification and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.

-Empower student to apply computational and inferential thinking to tackle real-world problems
+Empower students to apply computational and inferential thinking to tackle real-world problems

-While we are working to make this class widely accessible in the initial (beta) version of the class we plan to require the following (or equivalent):
+While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites:

 Foundations of Data Science: Data8 covers much of the material in DS100 but at an introductory level.
 Data8 provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and machine learning.

-Math: Linear Algebra (Math 54 or EE 16a): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
+Math: Linear Algebra (Math 54, EE 16a, or Stat89a): We will need some basic concepts like linear operators and derivatives to enable statistical inference and derive new prediction algorithms.
 This may be satisfied concurrently to DS100.